tchen01/tchen01.github.io/research/krylov/index.md

 At first glance, it may seem that direct methods are better.
 After all, after a known number of steps you get the exact solution.
 In many cases this is true, especially when the matrix $A$ is dense and relatively small.
 The main drawback to direct methods is that they are not able to easily take advantage of sparsity.
 That means that even if $A$ has some nice structure and a lot of entries are zero, direct methods will take the same amount of time and storage to compute the solution as if $A$ were dense.
 This is where iterative methods come in.
 Often times iterative methods require only that the product $x\mapsto Ax$ be able to be computed.
 If $A$ is sparse the product can be done cheaply, and if $A$ has some known structure, a you might not even need to construct $A$.
 Such methods are aptly called "matrix free".

-The rest of this piece gives an introduction to Krylov subspace methods, a common type of iterative method.
+The rest of this piece gives an introduction to Conjugate Gradient, a commonly used iterative method for solving $Ax=b$ when $A$ is symmetric positive definite.
 My intention is not to provide a rigorous explanation of the topic, but rather to provide some (hopefully useful) intuition about where these methods come from and why they are useful in practice.
 I assume some linear algebra background (roughly at the level of a first undergrad course in linear algebra).

-If you are a bit rusty on your linear algebra I suggest taking a look at [some resource].
-If you want a more rigorous introduction to iterative methods I suggest Anne Greenbaum's [book](https://epubs.siam.org/doi/book/10.1137/1.9781611970937?mobileUi=0u).
-For a research level overview of modern analysis of the Lanczos and Conjugate Gradient methods I suggest Gerard Meurant and Zdenek Strakos's [report](https://www.karlin.mff.cuni.cz/~strakos/download/2006_MeSt.pdf).
+If you are a bit rusty on your linear algebra I suggest taking a look at the [Khan Academy](https://www.khanacademy.org/math/linear-algebra) videos.
+For a more rigorous and much broader treatment of iterative methods, I suggest Anne Greenbaum's [book](https://epubs.siam.org/doi/book/10.1137/1.9781611970937?mobileUi=0u) on the topic.
+Finally, for a relatively recent overview of modern analysis of the Lanczos and Conjugate Gradient methods I suggest Gerard Meurant and Zdenek Strakos's [report](https://www.karlin.mff.cuni.cz/~strakos/download/2006_MeSt.pdf).

 ## Measuring the accuracy of solutions
 Perhaps the first question that should be asked about an iterative method is, "Does the sequence of approximate solutions $x_0,x_1,x_2,\ldots$ converges to the true solution?
 If this sequence doesn't converge to the true solution (or something close to the true solution), then it won't be very useful in solving $Ax=b$.

 Let's quickly introduce the idea of the *error* and the *residual* of an approximate solution $x_k$.
 These are both useful measures of how close $x_k$ is to $x^* = A^{-1}b$.
 The *error* is simply the difference between $x$ and $x_k$.
 Taking the norm of this quantity gives us a scalar value which measures the distance between $x$ and $x_k$.
 In fact, when we say the sequence $x_0,x_1,x_2,\ldots$ converges to $x_*$, we mean that the scalar sequence,$\|x^*-x_0\|,\|x^*-x_1\|,\|x^*-x_2\|,\ldots$ converges to zero (where $\|\cdot\|$ is the norm associated with some metric space).
 Thus, solving $Ax=b$ could be written as minimizing $\|x - x^*\| = \|x-A^{-1}b\|$ for some norm $\|\cdot\|$.

 Of course, since we are trying to compute $x^*$, we don't want our algorithm to depend on $x^*$.
-That said, the idea of minimizing some useful quantity was a good one.
 The *residual* of $x_k$ is defined as $b-Ax_k$.
 Again $b-Ax^* = 0$ so minimizing $\|b-Ax\|$ will give the true solution.
 The advantage here is of course that we can easily compute $b-Ax_k$ once we have $x_k$.

 ## Krylov subspaces